Metro lawmaker says more needs to be done to stop illegal street racers, takeovers - NewsBreak

 “We cannot legislate our way out of every single issue.
 We have to really approach it with data, with research and ultimately come up with solutions that really helps everybody,” Woodall said.

-Woodall said there is a way for lawmakers to embrace Atlanta’s car culture while keeping the public safe.
+Woodall told Seiden there is a way for lawmakers to embrace Atlanta’s car culture while keeping the public safe.

 “Let’s provide a space, right, local municipalities providing a space for this activity to take place and not criminalized behavior, rather allow it to happen in a controlled environment,” Woodall said.